RfidResearchGroup/proxmark3/README.md

 - [Proxmark3 Universal GUI](https://github.com/burma69/PM3UniversalGUI) will work more or less.

 - [Proxmark3 GUI crosscompiled](https://github.com/wh201906/Proxmark3GUI/) which is recently updated and claims to support latest source of this repo.
-Give it a spin and let us know how it works for you.

 # Donations